Q: What is the WWF Direct Debit Donor Programme (DDDP)?

 (Note: WWF representatives are not authorized to accept cash donations.
 Donation method via cheque ONLY when the donor prefers NOT to donate through CC or CIMB/MBB/ RHB bank account)

-Q: Why does the Programme only have monthly or 4-monthly donation schemes?
+Q: Why does the Programme only have monthly, 4-monthly and yearly donation schemes?

 A: As WWF is a non-profit and non-governmental organisation that depends on public donations, our conservation work is largely funded by good hearted individuals like you.
 We need consistent funding to enable us to plan our conservation work and continue protecting Malaysia’s natural beauty.
-Your generosity and monthly or 4-monthly donations will help WWF carry out long-term programmes aimed at protecting, and leaving future generations, a living planet.
+Your generosity and monthly, 4-monthly or yearly donations will help WWF carry out long-term programmes aimed at protecting, and leaving future generations, a living planet.

 Q: Why doesn’t WWF use its own staff for DDDP?